What is the digital divide?

-Digital divide is a term that refers to the gap between demographics and regions that have access to modern information and communications technology, and those that don't or have restricted access.
-This technology can include the telephone, television, personal computers and the Internet.
+The digital divide is a term that refers to the gap between demographics and regions that have access to modern information and communications technology (ICT), and those that don't or have restricted access.
+This technology can include the telephone, television, personal computers and internet connectivity.

-Well before the late 20th century, digital divide referred chiefly to the division between those with and without telephone access; after the late 1990s the term began to be used mainly to describe the split between those with and without Internet access, particularly broadband.
+Well before the late 20th century, the digital divide referred chiefly to the division between those with and without telephone access.
+After the late 1990s, the term began to be used mainly to describe the split between those with and without internet access, however, particularly broadband.

-Proponents for closing the digital divide include those who argue it would improve literacy, democracy, social mobility, economic equality and economic growth.
+Proponents for bridging the digital divide include those who argue it would improve digital literacy, digital skills democracy, social mobility, economic equality and economic growth.

 The United Nations, for example, has helped to raise awareness regarding the global digital divide through the yearly celebration of World Information Society Day.
 It has also created the Information and Communication Technologies Task Force in an effort to bridge the global digital divide.

 However, overcoming the digital divide has not gotten easier, particularly in the aftermath of the COVID-19 pandemic.

 A 2020 McKinsey report stated that learning loss will only increase as educators and students have taken to remote learning and internet usage from home is required by low-income families who may not have access to the right technology.

 The reality of a separate-access marketplace is problematic because of the rise of services such as video on demand, video conferencing and virtual classrooms, which require access to the high-speed internet connections that those on the less-served side of the digital divide cannot access and/or afford.